ybabakhin/zindi_wheat_growth/README.md

 #### Training process
 1. Pre-train on mix of good and bad labels for 10 epochs
 2. Fine-tune on good labels for 50 epochs with reducing learning rate on plateau
-3. Fine-tune for 10 epochs more with cosine annealing and a smaller learning rate

 ### Ensemble
 Ensembling multiple models worked pretty well in this problem.
 My final solution is just an average of twelve 5-fold models (60 checkpoints overall):
 * Architectures: ResNet50, ResNet101, ResNeXt50, DenseNet169
 * Input sizes: `256x256` and `512x512`
-* It achieved 0.406 RMSE on local validation and 0.42135 on Public LB
+* It achieved 0.39949 RMSE on Private LB

 ### What didn't work
 * Various options of pseudolabels.
 Generating pseudolabels for bad quality label and test set; pre-training; mixing with actual labels, etc.